rapid7/metasploit-framework/Nightly-Installers.md

   ./msfinstall
 ```

+Once installed, you can launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole``` from a terminal window, or depending on your environment, it may already be in your path and you can just run it directly.
+On first run, a series of prompts will help you setup a database and add Metasploit to your local PATH if it is not already.

-These packages integrate into your package manager and can be updated with ```msfupdate``` or with your package manager.
+These packages integrate into your package manager and can be updated with the ```msfupdate``` command, or with your package manager.
 On first start, these packages will automatically setup the database or use your existing database.

-<details><summary>Expand manual installation instructions</summary>

 ### Linux manual installation